adevur/docker-centos-8/README.md

 ## Building
 - In order to build `adevur/centos-8:latest`, you need:

   1) A `rootfs` tarball that contains the filesystem.
-I've generated the tarball already (you can find it at `./tag-latest/centos-8-adevur.tar.xz`), but you can also generate it by yourself.
+I've generated the tarball already (you can find it at `./tag-latest/centos-8-adevur0-amd64.tar.xz`), but you can also generate it by yourself.

   2) A kickstart script, in case you want to build the tarball yourself.
-I've already written a kickstart script (you can find it at `./tag-latest/centos-8-adevur.ks`).
-You can try to write one yourself too, if you want to customize something.
+I've already written a kickstart script (you can find it at `./tag-latest/centos-8-adevur0.ks`).
+You can write one yourself too, if you want to customize something.

   3) A `Dockerfile` (you can find an example at `./tag-latest/Dockerfile`).